0xWJ/code-judge/README.md

 The default configuration is to run the code in the host, which is not safe.
 We make it default because you can use it everywhere (even when the host is a docker container.), and it is much faster than running in a sandbox.

 If you want to run the code in a sandbox, you can customize `PYTHON_EXECUTE_COMMAND`, `CPP_COMPILE_COMMAND` and `CPP_EXECUTE_COMMAND` environment variables to run the code in a sandbox.
-Please note that all sandboxes can only run directly on host, and they are not supported in unprivileged docker container.
+Please note that almost all sandboxes can only run directly on host, and they are not supported in unprivileged docker container (except `Bubblewrap`, which can be used in some unprivileged environment).

 Here are some popular sandboxes you can use.
 Docker/Podman is safest but slowest, and firejail/bubblewrap is fast but less safe.
 You can choose the one that fits your needs.